Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 • merging duplicate records

-Handling data migrations in Rails can be challenging; that’s why we’ve decided to explore the best practices that will ensure a smooth transition and help maintain the integrity and performance of your application.
+Handling data migrations in Rails can be challenging; which is why we’ve decided to explore the best practices that will ensure a smooth transition and help maintain the integrity and performance of your application.

 Data migrations differ from database schema changes in Rails, designed to alter its structure (such as adding or removing tables or columns).
 Unlike schema migrations, data migrations deal with the actual data stored within these structures.
 They are often used when populating new table columns with values, updating existing data, or transforming existing data to adjust to the new features.

 While Rails provides robust support for schema migrations, the framework’s guidance on data migrations is less explicit.
-This ambiguity leaves developers with a decision: should data changes be included in schema migrations, or should they be handled separately?
+This ambiguity leaves Ruby on Rails developers with a decision: should data changes be included in schema migrations, or should they be handled separately?

-In this article, we will explore data migration best practices in Rails applications, considering both each strategy's advantages and potential pitfalls.
+In this article, we will explore data migration best practices in Rails applications, highlighting strategies that Ruby on Rails companies use to balance convenience, reliability, and performance.
+We’ll consider both: each strategy's advantages and potential pitfalls.

 When we talk about schema migrations, we refer to changes that alter the structure of the database.
 Examples of these changes include adding a new table, removing an outdated column, or changing the datatype of an existing field.
 Ruby on Rails migrations are powerful tools designed to simplify these tasks and integrate seamlessly into the deployment process.